North Korea Fires Short-range Ballistic Missile Salvo Ahead Of US Election - UrduPoint

 North Korea Fires Short-range Ballistic Missile Salvo Ahead Of US Election

-Seoul, (APP - UrduPoint / Pakistan Point News - 5th Nov, 2024) North Korea fired a salvo of short-range ballistic missiles early Tuesday, Seoul's military said, Pyongyang's second launch in days and just hours before Americans vote for a new president.
+Seoul, (APP - UrduPoint / Pakistan Point News - 6th Nov, 2024) North Korea fired a salvo of short-range ballistic missiles early Tuesday, Seoul's military said, in Pyongyang's second launch in days which came as Americans vote for a new president.

 The nuclear-armed North last week test-fired what it said was its most advanced and powerful solid-fuel intercontinental ballistic missile (ICBM) in Kim Jong Un's first weapons test since being accused of sending soldiers to help Russia fight Ukraine.